Research

 Publications

 How Does Violence Deter?
-Functional and Informational Effects of Preemptive Repression (Forthcoming at Journal of Peace Research) Journal Version
+Functional and Informational Effects of Preemptive Repression (Published at the Journal of Peace Research)

 Abstract